 Thus, it is easily seen that W is the nephew of P.

-These were the most important types of blood relation question that are frequently asked in the CAT exam.
-Solving different variation of the related question is very crucial to be able to increase the confidence, speed and accuracy while solving the actual CAT paper.
+These were the most important types of blood relation questions that are frequently asked in the CAT exam.
+Solving different variations of the related question is very crucial to be able to increase the confidence, speed and accuracy while solving the actual CAT paper.

 Blood Relations For CAT: Tips & Strategies

 As the topic is repeated every year in the CAT exam, the candidates are suggested to be thorough with the basics and other related concepts to increase their chances of scoring more in the exam.
 Here some important tips and strategies are given to help the CAT aspirants ace the blood relation question with ease.